 - Wasting years of ministry training and experience for a long time, perhaps permanently.

-- Forfeiting the effect of years of witnessing to my unsaved
+- Forfeiting or severely impairing the effect of years of witnessing to my unsaved

 loved ones and friends and reinforcing their distrust for ministers

 that has begun to soften by my example but would harden, perhaps

 - Undermining the faithful example and hard work of other Christians in our community and in the Church at large.